Get all the Details on Teddi Mellencamp's Accountability Program

 Q: What Does Your Standard Day Entail?

 A: "My standard day, my day-to-day work-mom life is: I wake up in the morning.
 My husband and I rotate, so one of us will do early morning workout and then the other one will kind of be here in case the kids wake up or else I'll have a Peloton at my house that I'll use.
 But, I'll try to work out in the mornings early because that's when I feel my best.
 I always start my day with a full glass of water, before anything else, before I have a cup of coffee.
 I have one cup of coffee, workout I do cardio.
-When I lift too many weights and that I start focusing on the wrong thing.
 For me I just want to focus on feeling good so I do cardio.
 For breakfast I have either oatmeal with just a touch of brown sugar and then either blueberries or strawberries.
 I always have a morning snack, like because I eat breakfast early like by 8, morning snack which would either be an apple, a clementine, some berries if I didn't have berries in my cereal I mean in my oatmeal and then lunch.
 My standard thing is that I make these salads that are arugula, brown rice and quinoa mix, peppers, tomatoes, avocado, some sunflower seeds, lime juice, and then just a little drizzle of balsamic vinegar."

 Q: Are You Keeping Any of the Housewives Accountable?

-A: "No, I mean of course Kyle and I work out together, but no. I think that you kind of keep those things separate.
+A: "No, I mean of course Kyle [Richards] and I work out together, but no. I think that you kind of keep those things separate.
 I like working out with my friends but no, I would never say to any housewives or any person in general you should join my program, you should do my program because that has to be something you want to do.

 (E! and Bravo are both part of the NBCUniversal family.)